Marco9723/Hooktheory_to_kern_converter/README.md

 In the output folder you can find the first 100 files converted to kerning notation as an example.

-All the converted can be found at the following [link] (https://drive.google.com/drive/folders/1RaWtBcHzsbkbpXALwvnlJ54Hvmt7GwOe?usp=sharing).
+All the converted can be found at the following [link](https://drive.google.com/drive/folders/1RaWtBcHzsbkbpXALwvnlJ54Hvmt7GwOe?usp=sharing).

 You can upload a **kern file via [Verovio Humdrum viewer](https://verovio.humdrum.org/) to listen to the final result.